How to Cut Corners and Get Bounded Convex Curvature: Implementation

-For each cut arc $\arcA$ of $\partial\PP$ where $\start(\arcA),\terminal(\arcA)\in\partial\PP_1$, we store the point $\theta(\arcA)$ in a data structure $\Theta$.
-It is necessary to add new points to and delete points from $\Theta$ as the algorithm proceeds, since new cut arcs are created and other no longer appear on $\partial\PP$.
-We need to be able to find a point $\theta(\arcA)$ in a rectangle specified by $\cut'$ as stated in Lemma \ref{charArcB3}.
-Therefore, we implement $\Theta$ as a fully dynamic orthogonal range searching structure as described by Blelloch \cite{blelloch2008space}.
-Algorithm \ref{traverseC} sketches how to implement $\ttt{TraverseC}$.
+For each proper cut arc $\arcA$ of $\PP$, we store the point $\theta(\arcA)$ in a data structure $\Theta$.
+It is necessary to add new points to and delete points from $\Theta$ as the algorithm proceeds, since new cut arcs are created and others become improper or completely removed.
+We need to be able to find a point $\theta(\arcA)$ in a rectangle specified by $\cut'$ as stated in Lemma~\ref{charArcB3}.
+Therefore, we implement $\Theta$ as a fully dynamic orthogonal range searching structure as described by Blelloch~\cite{blelloch2008space}.
+Algorithm~\ref{traverseC} sketches how to implement $\ttt{TraverseC}$.

-It is now possible to bound the running time and memory requirement of Algorithm \ref{roundAlg} when using our suggested implementation.
+It is now possible to bound the running time and memory requirement of Algorithm~\ref{roundAlg} when using our suggested implementation.